Government House, Canberra: Gardens

 Extensive landscaped grounds surround the house.
 They were first devised and put in place by the horticulturalist Charles Weston.
 Many of the trees in the gardens have been planted by visiting dignitaries.
 The grounds include extensive plantations of trees and sweeping lawns, which provide vistas towards Black Mountain in the north and the Brindabella Ranges in the south.

 The "Wild Garden" or "English Garden" was laid out by Lady Gowrie, and includes a memorial to Patrick Hore-Ruthven, the only surviving son of governor-general Lord and Lady Gowrie, who was killed in the Second World War.
 The design of this garden was influenced by the work of Edna Walling and Paul Sorenson.
 Other gardens have been laid out by successive governors-general and their spouses.
 The lakeside lawn and terraces, for instance, were developed at the time Lake Burley Griffin was filled with water in the early 1960s, during the vice-regal tenure of Lord De L'Isle.
 Further developments to the terraces were undertaken during the term of Sir Ninian Stephen in the 1980s.

 A rhododendron grove was designed and planted in the 1970s by Otto Ruzicka, and is called the "Hasluck Garden" after governor-general Sir Paul and his vice-regal consort, Dame Alexandra Hasluck.

 In addition, large numbers of bulbs were planted along the eastern side of the "Vista Lawn" to the south of the house in the 1990s at the suggestion of Dallas Hayden, wife of governor-general Bill Hayden.
 The Bravery Garden was established in the grounds of Government House, suggested by Sir William and Lady Deane and inspired by John Thurgar OAM, MBE and Hedonna Thurgar, founders of the Australian Bravery Association.
 The garden displays different Australian civilian and military decorations, including the Victoria Cross, and the civilian equivalent, the Cross of Valour, all nestled in plantings of mostly Australian and New Zealand plants.
 In 2014 a hedge of 'Gallipoli Centenary Rose' was planted.

 About 100 m south of the house there is a slight depression in Yarralumla's "Vista Lawn".
 It marks the location of a filled-in brick and cement vault which once contained the bodies of two of the property's colonial-era inhabitants, Elizabeth Gibbes (c.
 1790-1874) and her husband, Colonel John George Nathaniel Gibbes (1787-1873).
 Originally, the subterranean vault was surrounded by a stand of yews and hawthorns.
 In 1880, the coffins containing the remains of the Colonel and Mrs Gibbes were removed from the vault by their son "Gussie" Gibbes and reinterred at St John the Baptist Church, Reid.
 In the same churchyard, just a few paces from the Gibbes' burial plot, lies the grave of Lord Dunrossil (1893-1961), Australia's 14th governor-general, who died during his Yarralumla tenure.

-The current Grounds Coordinator is Glenn Huender.
+Cultural depictions

+The heritage-listed elm trees that line Dunrossil Drive inspired the symphonic poem Dunrossil Elms by Australian composer Alexander Voltz, which won the Symphonic Category of the 2024 George Enescu International Competition.